arun13go/GenAIOps-workshop/labs/lesson_03/lab03.md

 ## Overview

-This lab explores Azure AI Foundry's evaluation capabilities through three distinct approaches: workflow evaluation using synthetic data, automated agent evaluation with custom metrics, and manual human evaluation.
-You'll learn how to measure AI agent performance using both quantitative and qualitative methods.
+This lab explores Azure AI Foundry's evaluation capabilities through two complementary approaches: automated agent evaluation with quantitative metrics and manual human review for qualitative insights.
+You'll learn how to measure AI agent performance accurately and comprehensively using the ValidationNorthwind agent as an example.

 ## Prerequisites

 - Completion of Labs 1 & 2
 - Access to Azure AI Foundry project
-- ValidationNorthwind agent deployed from Lab 2

 ## Objectives